codeconscious/codeconscious.github.io/_posts/2024-02-04-code-refactor-comparison.md

 # Code Refactor Comparison

-While refactoring a method in my [AudioTagger](https://github.com/codeconscious/audiotagger) tool, I found myself undecided between two ways of accomplishing the same task, which was to examine a collection of directory and files paths and partitioning them into `(ImmutableList<string> Valid, ImmutableList<string> Invalid)`—that is, a two-pronged tuple with named members containing partitioned valid (existing) and invalid (nonexistant) paths.
+While refactoring a method in my [AudioTagger](https://github.com/codeconscious/audiotagger) tool, I found myself undecided between two ways of accomplishing the same task in C#, which was to examine a collection of directory and files paths and partitioning them into `(ImmutableList<string> Valid, ImmutableList<string> Invalid)`—that is, a two-pronged tuple containing partitioned valid (existing) and invalid (nonexistant) directory and file paths.

 I've included the two versions I had, as written in C# 12, below: